JustTemmie/space-bot/README.md

-This is the code for the discord bot andromeda, it needs a couple things done to be able to run, but i warn you, this bot might be hard to get running first, install the requirements.txt file with pip read thru setup.txt and to everything in there and run build.py in order to get a library
+This is the code for the discord bot andromeda, it needs a couple things done to be able to run, but i warn you, this bot might be hard to get running

+you need to have a verified top.gg bot or else this will throw an error :p

+first, install the requirements.txt file with pip

+read thru setup.txt and to everything in there

+and run build.py in order to get a library

   -> build.py requries rust to be installed

   -> "curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh"